 Obituary J. K. Galbraith

-For 20 years in the middle of the last century, John Kenneth Galbraith, who died yesterday at 97, was the “best known living economist”.
+For 20 years in the middle of the last century, John Kenneth Galbraith, who died yesterday at 97, was the "best known living economist".
 But he was not, and will never be, regarded as a great economist by economists.
-He is best thought of as a sociological economist, who tried to develop a theory and a policy from an analysis of the institutions of contemporary American capitalism.
-He had a genius for significant description, and wrote with confidence, wit and a notable talent for phrase-making, but the theory he sought proved elusive and he had no lasting effect on policy.
+He is best thought of as a sociological economist, who tried to develop a theory and … Continue reading Obituary J. K. Galbraith

 Opinion: Beware the collectivisation of education